Projects per year

 Biography

 I am currently Professor of International Political Economy at Monash University Malaysia in the School of Arts and Social Sciences.
-Originally trained in biochemistry at Universiti Malaya, I switched fields to the social sciences to pursue my interests in development and world politics.
+Originally trained in biochemistry at Universiti Malaya, I switched fields to the social sciences to pursue my interests in world politics.
 I hold an MSc in Economics for Development from the University of Oxford and a PhD in Politics and International Studies from the University of Warwick.
 I spent fifteen years in policy research with the Malaysian think-tank, the Institute of Strategic and International Studies, before moving to academia, first to what is now the Rajaratnam School of International Studies at Nanyang Technological University in Singapore and then to Monash University Malaysia in 2006.
 My research is located at the intersection of International Relations (IR) and International Political Economy (IPE), spanning the study of both regional and transnational governance architectures and mechanisms.

 Research interests